Suggested Searches

 Bibliography of Articles with Historical Content Published in “The Earth Observer”

 Below is a list of articles published in The Earth Observer that have a significant focus on history.
 A few of these were written to mark a milestone anniversary for the newsletter itself and reflect on its history—which parallels that of NASA’s Earth Observing System (EOS) program.
-Most others were written to mark milestone anniversaries for a particular Earth-observing satellite missions, field campaign, ground-based network, science team, or other program or activity.
+Most others were written to commemorate milestone anniversaries for a particular Earth-observing satellite missions, field campaigns, ground-based networks, science teams, or other programs or activities.
 Several others are more generic summaries of one or more aspects of NASA Earth Science history covered in the context of a symposium or meeting.
-While not intended to be an exhaustive list, a review of these would give the reader a good overview of the history that’s been chronicled and preserved in The Earth Observer during the publication’s more than 35 years of reporting on NASA Earth Science.
+While not intended to be an exhaustive list, a review of these would give the reader a good overview of the history that was chronicled during The Earth Observer’s nearly 37 years of reporting on NASA Earth Science and is preserved in this archive.

 Newsletter Milestones

-Ward, Alan: The Earth Observer: 20 Years Chronicling the History of the EOS Program.
-The Earth Observer, Mar–Apr 2008, 20:2, 4–8.
-This original piece was done for Volume 20—the start of year 20; this article also ended up launching the “Perspectives on EOS” series¸—see below.
+Ward, Alan: The Earth Observer: 20 Years Chronicling the History of the EOS Program [March–April 2008, 20:2, 4–8].
+This article was done for Volume 20—the start of year 20; this article also ended up launching the “Perspectives on EOS” series—see below.

-Ward, Alan: The Earth Observer: Twenty-Five Years Telling NASA’s Earth Science Story.
-The Earth Observer, Mar–Apr 2014, 26:2, 4–13.
+Ward, Alan: The Earth Observer: Twenty-Five Years Telling NASA’s Earth Science Story [March–April 2014, 26:2, 4–13].
 This was a classic done for the 25th anniversary of the newsletter.

-Ward, Alan: A Trip Through Time via the Archives of The Earth Observer.
-The Earth Observer, Mar–Apr 2018 25:2, 5–11.
-This was a neat article that jumped to various timestamps and gave a snapshot of what was going on in Earth Science at the time via what was recorded in “The Editor’s Corner.”
+Ward, Alan: A Trip Through Time via the Archives of The Earth Observer [March–April 2018 25:2, 5–11].
+This article jumped to various timestamps and gave a snapshot of what was going on in Earth Science at the time primarily focusing on events recorded in “The Editor’s Corner.”

 Earth Observing System (EOS) Investigators Working Group (IWG) Meetings